Making the most of RDMW-2022

 Why do Canadian stations have greater daytime coverage than Mexicans?… Assuming the same power, antenna performance and similar ground conditions there is no coverage difference.
 However the map is based on the Mercator projection which exaggerates the area on a flat screen the farther north one goes.

-Why do Caribbean stations have such good daytime coverage?… It all is because of the sea.
+Why do Caribbean stations have such good daytime coverage?… It is all because of the sea.
 Most islands are small and many transmitters are located very close to salt water.

 Why are there three levels of sunset/sunrise?… Greyline propagation, or propagation along the earth’s sunrise/sunset terminator, is very noticeable and can lead to long distance reception (MW DX).
 The night/day overlay shows the width of the earth’s terminator and its transition from total darkness to the sunrise and sunset edge.
 The actual sunrise or sunset point is the edge where the overlay disappears.
 The lightest band of the overlay is civil twilight, where the sun is just below the horizon to a point 6 degrees below the horizon.
 The next darkest band is nautical twilight, where the sun is between 6 degrees and 12 degrees below the horizon.
 The next darkest band is astronomical twilight, where the sun is between 12 degrees and 18 degrees below the horizon.
 The darkest area is where total darkness exists, where the sun’s position is greater than 18 degrees below the horizon.